 License files are downloaded using the downloadlicense script.
-Run the script and paste the Order ID supplied by CLC bio.
-Please contact AdvancedGenomicsSupport@qiagen.com if you have not received an Order ID.
+Run the script and paste the Order ID supplied by QIAGEN Aarhus.
+Please contact ts-bioinformatics@qiagen.com if you have not received an Order ID.

 Note that if you are upgrading an existing license file, this needs to be deleted from the licenses folder.
 When you run the downloadlicense script, it will create a new license file.